ntshvicky/NodeJs-Chat-App-Example/README.md

     now update package.json script array for test key write test code in spec/server.spec.js
 11. install request to send request - npm install -s request

+## here i have also used some example for basic queries to access
+like how to access URL parameter and query string